 The Book I’m Working On

 My book?
-It was inspired by my stint as the religion reporter at The Contra Costa Times.
+Wrestling with God was inspired by my stint as the religion reporter at The Contra Costa Times.
 It’s one woman’s search (mine) for a way to believe in God (or Something!) in our globalized, post-modern, multi-faith, skeptical, twenty-first-century world.
-For now, the book is called Wrestling With God: True Stories of Religion and Spirituality, as Told to Hopeful Skeptic.

 I hope you will enjoy the thoughts and stories I share on these pages.
 Please subscribe to my blog via email or RSS feed, follow me on Facebook or Twitter, share links to your favorite posts with friends — and click that comment button from time to time.
 I’d love to hear from you. — BFN